Trustees and Auditors

 Yoichi Funabashi, Ph.D.

-Former Editor-in-Chief for the Asahi Shimbun (2007-2010)
+Former Editor-in-Chief, The Asahi Shimbun (2007-2010)

 He has a distinguished career as a journalist.
 He served as correspondent for the Asahi Shimbun in Beijing (1980-81) and Washington (1984-87), and as US General Bureau Chief (1993-97).
 In 2016 he became the first Japanese laureate of Stanford University’s prestigious Shorenstein Journalism Award.
-In 2013 he won the Oya Soichi Nonfiction Award for his book on the Fukushima Daiichi Nuclear Accident ‘Countdown to Meltdown,’ he won the Japan Press Award known as Japan’s “Pulitzer Prize” in 1994 for his columns on international affairs, his articles in Foreign Affairs and Foreign Policy won the Ishibashi Tanzan Prize in 1992 and in 1985 he received the Vaughn-Ueda Prize for his reporting on international affairs.
+In 2013 he won the Oya Soichi Nonfiction Award for his book Countdown to Meltdown, on the Fukushima Daiichi Nuclear Accident.
+He won the Japan Press Award, known as Japan’s “Pulitzer Prize,” in 1994 for his columns on international affairs.
+His articles in Foreign Affairs and Foreign Policy won the Ishibashi Tanzan Prize in 1992, and in 1985 he received the Vaughn-Ueda Prize for his reporting on international affairs.

 He received his B.A. from the University of Tokyo in 1968 and his Ph.D. from Keio University in 1992.
 He was a Nieman Fellow at Harvard University (1975-76), a visiting Fellow at the Institute for International Economics (1987), a Donald Keene Fellow at Columbia University (2003), a visiting professor at the University of Tokyo Public Policy Institute (2005-2006) and a distinguished guest professor at Keio University (2011-2014).